 These are different names (acronyms) for the same thing: an oral appliance that repositions the lower jaw to improve breathing while asleep.

-It is down to you as a dentist, to determine if the patient is suitable from your clinical perspective – and then to select the most appropriate oral appliance.
+It is down to you as a dentist, to determine if the patient is suitable from your dental, clinical perspective – and then to select the most appropriate oral appliance.

 But not like the example shown below:

 [and yes both impressions are from the SAME patient]